just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-Tutorial.rst

     (<a href="https://www.teachertube.com/video/mobile-csp-map-tour-preview-revised-476365" target="_blank">TeacherTube Version</a>)
     </td>
     <td>
     The Map Tour App tutorial showcases some features of the new <a href="http://ai2.appinventor.mit.edu/reference/components/maps.html#Map" target="_blank">Map component</a> in App Inventor  to create a Map Tour of different destinations.
-You will learn about an important data abstraction called <b>Lists</b> to keep track of the destinations.
+You will learn about an important <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span> called <b>Lists</b> to keep track of the destinations.

       <p><b>Objectives:</b> In this lesson you will create an app that:
       </p><ul>
     <li>uses the new Map component in App Inventor. </li>
-    <li>introduces Lists and ListPickers to store and access a list of destinations on the map.</li>
+    <li>introduces Lists and ListPickers to store and access a <span class="hover vocab yui-wk-div" data-id='list'>list</span> of destinations on the map.</li>
-    <li>uses an API (Application Programming Interface) to display Wikipedia pages of destinations in a WebViewer. </li>
+    <li>uses an <span class="hover vocab yui-wk-div" data-id='API'>API</span> (Application Programming Interface) to display Wikipedia pages of destinations in a WebViewer. </li>
     </ul>
     </td></tr></tbody></table>